saagie/whyat-js/README.md

 - url : the url of Y@ server
 - application: your application id or name
 - platform: your platform id or name (production, test, dev, as you wish ...)
-- a browser object with the following attributes :
+- an optional browser configuration object with the following attributes :
     - appCodeName
     - appName
     - appVersion